 Another improvement to the pricing feature is the support for reseller pricing models.
 Abiquo automatically restricts access to pricing models to users with exactly the same tenant access level (enterprise scope), but also allows pricing users to view the pricing model assigned to their own enterprise.
 The key for resellers is that platform owners can assign them a pricing model (cost prices) and the resellers can use that as the base pricing model to mark up for their customers.

 To go beyond scheduling new VM deployment, Abiquo now provides automatic first boot configuration with Configuration Drive using cloud-init or hypervisor tools (such as VMware tools), users can enter configuration data and Abiquo will create a standard Configuration drive.
 When the virtual machine starts up for the first time, cloud-init or any similar system can make use of the user data.
-Abiquo 4.0.2 adds guest customisation to set an initial guest password (which can be created randomly and emailed to the VM owner), set a domain name, inject network configuration if there’s no DHCP and inject SSH keys.
+Abiquo 4.2 adds guest customisation to set an initial guest password (which can be created randomly and emailed or sent by SMS to the VM owner), set a domain name, inject network configuration if there’s no DHCP and inject SSH keys.

 And as always, Abiquo continues to develop our true hybrid cloud platform with the introduction of the new Azure Compute-ARM integration to support the Azure CSP program and the addition of OpenStack Neutron software-defined networking with firewalls and load balancers in the OpenStack integration, as well as improved public cloud region synchronization.